pierfarrugia/IntersectionObserver-headerFixed/README.md

-# IntersectionObserver-headerFixed
+# Header Fixed with IntersectionObserver
 Javascript IntersectionObserver to make a Header fixed

-header fixed with IntersectionObserver modern way to fix the header Classical way is to use CSS “sticky” to fix header on top of screen.
+Classical way is to use CSS “sticky” to fix header on top of screen.
 Main pro: it’s only a css (plus you have to add some positioning relative, absolute...).
 That’s working well in general, sometimes not so...
 Also beside sticky, you don’t do anything else.

 Another solution is to use window.scroll and to toggle fixed position on the header relative to the scrollY position.
 That works too but as lot of posts are saying , a scroll position listener is not so good.
 For a so small thing to do, your browser is always listenning the scroll.